tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

 * Redhat 8

 ## Pre-requisite
+* Git needs to be installed in host machine
 * An AWS Account
 * An AWS CLI needs to be installed
 * Your AWS credentials.